xXleowXx/gitlab-charts/doc/installation/dependencies.md

 ```

 ### Install with defaults

+Google Cloud SDK is a dependency of this script, you will have to make sure it is set up correctly in order for the script to work.
+To validate that run the following command and make sure it exits without error

+`gcloud container clusters list`

 Run `scripts/gke_bootstrap_script.sh` to create a new GKE cluster, setup kubectl to connect to it and have helm installed and initialized.
 Skip next sections if you used the script.

-Gcloud is a dependency of this script, you will have to make sure it is set up correctly in order for the script to work.
-To validate that run the following command and make sure it exits without error

-`gcloud container clusters list`

 ### Kubectl

-> Skip this if you ran the above install with defaults script
+Skip this if you ran the above install with defaults script

 The [gcloud][] sdk & command contains `kubectl` binary.
 If you are not using gcloud,
 you can setup kubectl using the installation documentation for [kubectl][].